EarthSky // Blogs // Human World By EarthSky May 26, 2011

 There are over 100 pyramids known in Egypt.
 Most are known only to academics and other specialists.
-Now researchers at the University of Alabama have told the BBC that they’ve located 17 more lost pyramids, plus 1,000 tombs and more than 3,000 ancient Egyptian settlements.
+Now researchers at the University of Alabama have told the BBC that they’ve located 17 new pyramids, plus 1,000 tombs and more than 3,000 ancient Egyptian settlements.
 These buried structures will be featured in a new BBC documentary that will premiere on May 30, 2011.

 Researchers found the structures using state-of-the-art infrared cameras riding aboard Earth-orbiting satellites – peering down from more than 600 kilometers (400 miles).
 The technique lets the researchers pinpoint ancient ruins underground.
 In fact, the researchers say, the infrared vision of cameras used in this work can pinpoint objects less than a meter (3 feet) wide.